-Explanation of Scoring of Part 2 of the Land Judging Contest
+Explanation of Scoring for Part 2 of the Land Judging Contest

 Part 2 of the land judging contest is worth 30 points.
 These are divided equally into three 10-point sections: vegetative treatments, mechanical treatments and fertility.
 If only the correct recommendations are checked, full credit is given.
 If an incorrect recommendation is checked, 2 points are deducted from the score.
 If a correct recommendation is not checked, 2 points are deducted from the score.
-If more than five recommendations are missed, the minimum score still is zero.
+If more than five recommendations are missed, the score is zero.
 No negative scores are given.

-1. Use soil conserving and/or soil improving crops
+1. 1.
+Use soil-conserving and/or soil-improving crops